Frank Howard (Canadian politician)

-Frank Howard (April 26, 1925 - March 15, 2011) was a Canadian trade unionist and politician who served as a member of the Legislative Assembly of British Columbia (MLA) form 1953 to 1956 as a member of the Co-operative Commonwealth Federation and again from 1979 to 1986 as a member of the New Democratic Party.
+Frank Howard (April 26, 1925 - March 15, 2011) was a Canadian trade unionist and politician who served as a member of the Legislative Assembly of British Columbia (MLA) from 1953 to 1956 as a member of the Co-operative Commonwealth Federation and again from 1979 to 1986 as a member of the New Democratic Party.
 Between these two terms in provincial politics, he served as a member of Parliament (MP) from 1957 to 1974 representing the federal riding of Skeena.